AlexChartrand440/saas/README.md

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to file a new issue with a respective title and description on the [vuethemes/saas repository](https://github.com/vuethemes/ace/issues).
-If you already found a solution to your problem, we would love to checkout your code!
+Feel free to file an [issue](https://github.com/vuethemes/saas/issues).
+If you'd like a custom feature built, send us a message [yourfriends@vuethemes.org](mailto:yourfriends@vuethemes.org/).

 ## 📘&nbsp; License